 - Managers and supervisors take reasonable precautions and exercise proper diligence to comply with safety obligations

-If owners, managers and staff work together to minimise risks and danger in the workplace if will only be on very rare occasions that an incident should occur.
-Risk management should be an every day priority to ensure safety of everyone at the centre.
+Owners, managers and staff should work together to minimise risks and danger in the workplace.
+Then, it will only be on very rare occasions that an incident should occur.
+Therefore, health and safety and risk management should be an every day priority.
+This is because it ensures safety of everyone at the centre.

 If an incident should occur it is important that the people involved fill out an appropriate form (please see below links).
-All incidents should be recorded and filed so as to access any information at a later date for review, insurance or investigative purposes.
+You should record and file all incidents so as to access any information at a later date for review, insurance or investigative purposes.
 Remember to fill out forms legibly and with as much detail as possible to make it easy to understand for anyone who will be reading the form in the future.